Father Mark Rossetti

-Summary of Abuse Allegations against Father Mark Rossetti:
+Summary of Sexual Abuse Allegations against Father Mark Rossetti:

 In 1997, after Rossetti had been without assignment for two years, Bishop James Timlin wrote to Archbishop John O’Connor in New York, to request an assignment for Rossetti.
 Timlin provided his personal assurance that Rossetti was not a risk to parishioners in any way.
 Rossetti worked in the Archdiocese of New York from 1998 to 2002.

-According to the grand jury report, Rossetti returned to ministry in Scranton until he was laicized in 2007.
+In 2018, he was first named publicly as accused in the PA Grand Jury Report, which noted that Rossetti returned to ministry in Scranton until he was laicized in 2007.

 Rossetti died in 2018.